-Regional heating, ventilation, and air conditioning (HVAC) installers report that the recent frigid temperatures and piles of snow have put an enormous amount of strain on HVAC equipment and plumbing – in the form of increased heating hours and frozen pipes.
+Heating, ventilation, and air conditioning (HVAC) installers know that the frigid temperatures and piles of snow can put an enormous amount of strain on HVAC equipment and plumbing – in the form of increased heating hours and frozen pipes.

 Scott Sherk, co-owner of Neighborhood Plumbing, Heating, Cooling and Electrical based in St. Cloud, Minnesota, said when temperatures drop, their phone-call volume rises.
 “As a result of furnaces working double time – literally, doubling the amount of heating hours compared to average – there can be strain on the equipment and we receive an unprecedented number of service calls relating to furnaces not working and frozen pipes.”

-To get through the next month(s) of winter, consider a few of these high- and low-tech tips for improving your home’s comfort, and your own wellbeing.
+To get through winter, consider a few of these high- and low-tech tips for improving your home’s comfort, and your own wellbeing.

 Check Your Equipment

 - Schedule a furnace tune up.
-Sherk will be proactively reaching out to his customers for discounted furnace tune-ups to ensure equipment can meet the demand next fall/winter (i.e., ignitors and flame sensors work properly).
+Sherk proactively reaches out to his customers for discounted furnace tune-ups to ensure equipment can meet the demand and the ignitors and flame sensors work properly.

 - Check the humidification levels.
 Cold air has less moisture than warm air, which is why our skin tends to be drier and itchier in colder months.
 When your HVAC contractor tunes up your furnace, ask them to check the humidification systems as well.
 This will help ensure your home is comfortable, and help prevent wood floors from drying and cracking, as well as general discomfort from the dry air.